The Licensing Act 2003, The Gambling Act 2005 and The Local Government (Miscellaneous Provisions) Act 1982 require us to publish a licensing policy.

 Statement of gambling policy (Gambling Act 2005)

 The Gambling Act 2005 became effective in 2007 and H&F published its Statement of Gambling Policy in January of that year.
 Under the act, licensing authorities are required to review, amend and consult on their Statement of Gambling Policy at the end of every three year period.
-Accordingly, an amended version of the policy was published in January 2010, and again in 2013, 2016 and 2018.

 Sex establishment policy (Local Government (Miscellaneous Provisions) Act 1982)